tunicorpora/webcorpcrawler/README.md

 from a web corpus.
 The tools included here are especially relevant for cases when

-a) concordance results provided by the corpus's interface cannot be easily fetched as json, csv etc.
+- concordance results provided by the corpus's interface cannot be easily fetched as json, csv etc.
-b) the corpus doesn't contain all the kinds of annotations you would like to have and you want to add these annotations to individual concordance results afterwards.
+- the corpus doesn't contain all the kinds of annotations you would like to have and you want to add these annotations to individual concordance results afterwards.